knative/docs/docs/eventing/getting-started.md

    goodbye-display        True             default   http://goodbye-display.event-example.svc.cluster.local/                        9s
    hello-display          True             default   http://hello-display.event-example.svc.cluster.local/                          16s
    ```
     If the triggers are correctly configured, they will be ready and pointing to the correct broker (`default`) and `SUBSCRIBER_URI`.

     The `SUBSCRIBER_URI` has a value similar to `triggerName.namespaceName.svc.cluster.local`.
     The exact value depends on the broker implementation.
     If this value looks incorrect, see the [Debugging Guide](./debugging/README.md) to troubleshoot the issue.

-## Creating event producers
+## Creating a pod as an event producer

 This guide uses `curl` commands to manually send individual events as HTTP requests to the broker, and demonstrate how these events are received by the correct event consumer.